NeuralVFX/basic-libtorch-dll/README.md

 This is one of two repositories which are part of the same project:
 - [basic-unreal-libtorch-plugin](https://github.com/NeuralVFX/basic-unreal-libtorch-plugin)
 - [basic-libtorch-dll](https://github.com/NeuralVFX/basic-libtorch-dll) - You are here.

-This runs on CPU(I don't own a GPU), however, with only minor changes I believe this should work on GPU.
+- This is setup to run on a GPU

 ## Requirements:
 - CMake